Administrative Settings - A Deep Dive

 Do you want to review messages before a ticket is created?
 Maybe Jen in Marketing is a huge fan of using that emoji and you'd rather not get tickets about her weekend plans to see the local sports team?
 You can prevent end-users from creating tickets using emoji reactions, while still allowing your agents to make them.

 In a public support channel, you may want to encourage folks to use the slash command and fill out a required form, and also want to post that ticket publicly to the channel.
-If you turn this option on, tickets created with the slash command in a channel with the bot will post in that channel.
-If this is set to "Post in Direct Message" the ticket will not be posted in the channel it was created in and will instead send the end-user a DM from the Halp Slack Bot.
+If you set this option to "Post ticket to channel", tickets created with the slash command in a channel with the bot will post in that channel.
+If this is set to "Send ticket via direct message" the ticket will not be posted in the channel it was created in and will instead send the end-user a DM from the Halp Slack Bot.
 The message will still be posted to your triage channel as normal.

 Forms and field can be a powerful way to collect information in your tickets from your users.
-However, if you don't want your users editing the fields after they submit the ticket, set this to 'Disabled'.
-If you want users to fill out more information after they make the ticket you can change this to 'Enabled'.
+However, if you don't want your users editing the fields after they submit the ticket, set this to 'Only agents and admins'.
+If you want users to fill out more information after they make the ticket you can change this to 'Any member of the channel'.

-If you want to limit who can close tickets to agents and admins, set this to 'Enabled'.
+If you want to limit who can close tickets to agents and admins, set this to 'Disabled'.

 If your team works in a way that the majority of conversation on a ticket is internal, you can set it so agent replies are automatically private.
 When this is enabled all messages will default to private.
 You can post a public message to the end user by starting it with megaphone emoji :mega: